Quick Links

 Intent

-as an important part of our broad and balanced curriculum.
+At Eastbury Community School, we value Design and Technology as an important part of our broad and balanced curriculum.
 A high-quality Design and Technology curriculum should inspire, engage and challenge children to communicate what they see, feel and think.
-The curriculum is designed to address the six Design and Technology principles: user, purpose, functionality, design decisions, innovation and authenticity.
+The curriculum is designed to address the six Design and Technology principles:

 Our curriculum ensures that children have the knowledge and skills to be able to explore, discuss and produce pieces of work that they are proud of.

 Our pupils are given the opportunities to acquire and apply knowledge and understanding of components, mechanisms, control systems and building structures and a range of materials including food.
-Our curriculum is designed to help pupils to apply knowledge from other subjects such as science, technology, engineering and mathematics to create cross-curricular projects.
+The curriculum is designed to help pupils to apply knowledge from other subjects such as science, technology, engineering and mathematics (STEM) to create cross-curricular projects.

-The national curriculum for art and design aims to ensure that all pupils:
+The national curriculum for design and technology aims to ensure that all pupils:

 Implementation